noveogroup/android-logger/README.md

 2. You need to configure Android Logger

+Place the following android-logger.properties file to your source directory:

+    # Android Logger configuration example

+    # By default logger will print only ERROR (and higher) messages
+    # with "MyApplication" tag
+    root=ERROR:MyApplication

+    # DEBUG (and higher) messages from classes of com.example.database
+    # will be logged with "MyApplication-Database" tag
+    logger.com.example.database=DEBUG:MyApplication-Database

+    # All messages from classes of com.example.ui will be logged with
+    # "MyApplication-UI" tag
+    logger.com.example.ui=MyApplication-UI

+The configuration manages which log tag will be used to print messages and which logging level filter will be applied.

+    logger.<package/classname>=<level>:<tag>
+    # or
+    logger.<package/classname>=<tag>

+The rest of messages will be managed by root logger:

+    root=<level>:<tag>
+    # or
+    root=<tag>

+You can use VERBOSE, DEBUG, INFO, WARN, ERROR, ASSERT as level in configuration files.

 3. You need to get logger instance to print messages

 TODO add an example